sumanthssuvarna/pubsub_streaming/README.md

 8. **Looker Studio**: Finally, the data in BigQuery can be visualized using Looker Studio.
 Looker Studio is a business intelligence software and big data analytics platform that helps you explore, analyze, and share real-time business analytics easily.
 It provides interactive dashboards and visualizations for data analysis and reporting.

-## Note
-Please note that the actual implementation may vary based on the specific requirements of your project.

 ![Placeholder Image](image.png)